sched-ext/scx/scheds/README.md

   schedulers that are also shipped with the Linux kernel tree.
 - [rust-user](rust-user/README.md) describes all of the schedulers with rust user space components.
 All of these schedulers are production ready.
+- [c-user](c-user/README.md) describes all of the schedulers with C user space components.
+All of these schedulers are production ready.

 ## Note on syncing